 A migraine is not simply a bad headache, as some people imagine.
 It consists of a collection of symptoms known as a syndrome.
 Some people experience these symptoms without a headache.

 Stages and Symptoms of a Migraine

 A migraine is a complex phenomenon.
-There may be four stages to a migraine, although not every migraine sufferer experiences every stage.
+It may consist of four stages, although not every sufferer experiences every stage.

 - Attack Phase: The headache originates on one side of the head and produces an intense, throbbing pain.
 The pain is worse if the person moves.
 The person often experiences nausea and may vomit.
 They may also be very sensitive to light, sound, or sometimes smell.
 There may be other symptoms during the attack phase, such as a feeling of being excessively hot or cold.
 The symptoms may not be the same during each attack.
 The attack phase generally lasts from four to seventy-two hours.
 While most people experience a headache during a migraine, not everybody does.

 - Postdromal Phase: Once the headache or most severe symptoms have disappeared, a person may not feel completely well for a day or longer.
 They are often tired and may be confused.
 They may still have a background headache, which gradually fades.

 The Meninges: Membranes on the Surface of the Brain

 There is no definite answer to the puzzle of how a migraine develops.
 The process appears to be complex and is proving difficult to decipher.
 It is known that during a migraine attack there are major changes in the chemical and electrical activity in the brain.

 The Meninges and the Trigeminal Nerve